samuelbortolin/NLU-unitn-course/second_assignment/REPORT.md

 ### function to group recognized named entities using `noun_chunks` method of [spaCy](https://spacy.io/usage/linguistic-features#noun-chunks)

-The `group_named_entities` function takes as input parameter `doc` (that must be of the one of the following types `str`, `Doc`, otherwise a `TypeError` is raised), and the `use_conll_labels` (that must be of a boolean, otherwise a `TypeError` is raised) for deciding which labels to use and returns a list-of-lists where outer list is the list of groups/chunks and the inner lists are lists of entity labels.
+The `group_named_entities` function takes as input parameter `doc` (that must be of one of the following types `str`, `Doc`, otherwise a `TypeError` is raised), and the `use_conll_labels` (that must be a boolean, otherwise a `TypeError` is raised) for deciding which labels to use and returns a list-of-lists where outer list is the list of groups/chunks and the inner lists are lists of entity labels.

 ```python
 def group_named_entities(doc: Union[str, Doc], use_conll_labels: bool = False) -> List[List[str]]: